-One third of the food produced for human consumption ends up thrown away, and designer Maher Shaheen responds to this food waste problem by creating an object for care: why can’t we be as generous as nature itself?
+One-third of the food produced for human consumption is thrown away, and designer Maher Shaheen responds to this food waste problem by creating an object for care: why can’t we be as generous as nature?

-Maher Shaheen honors the ceramics heritage of his hometown, Al-Khalil (Hebron), as well as these creatures we share Earth with: birds that chirp and sing.
-The ‘Bird plate’, handmade by Hebron’s artisans, reminds us to bear a greater responsibility towards life on this earth, and to be as generous as nature.
+Maher Shaheen honours the ceramics heritage of his hometown, Al-Khalil (Hebron), and these creatures we share Earth with: birds that chirp and sing.
+The ‘Bird plate’, handmade by Hebron’s artisans, reminds us to bear a greater responsibility towards life on this earth and to be as generous as nature.
 The designer wants to remind us of what Mother Theresa once said: “If we are only interested in our own needs, we will neglect the needs of others.”

 - Maher Shaheen (PS)